viraja1/decentralized_docker_hub/README.md

    cd docker
    BIGSECTORS=true make localnet
    ```

+   Replace the last command above with `make up` for using filecoin testnet instead of localnet

  3) Create a FFS instance from a new tab and note down the token from the output